codingforeveryone/READMEs/JavaScript/JavaScript_Limitations.md

 #### Writing files to the server

-Writing files to the server.
 JavaScript cannot write to files on the server without the help of a server side script.
 Using Ajax, JavaScript can send a request to the server, which can read a file in XML or plain text format but it cannot write to a file unless the file called on the server actually runs as a script to do the file write for you.

 ````
 $.ajax({